EURECA

 2. How do green corridors contribute to sustainable city development?

-3. How do green corridors contribute cultural and socially?
+3. How do green corridors contribute culturally and socially?

 Additional comments: